What is Medical Physics?

 - A good honours degree in Physics or in the Physical Sciences.
 This can be pursued at Universities and Institutes of Technology throughout Ireland.

 - A relevant postgraduate degree (MSc or PhD).
-A tailored taught MSc program is run annually by the National University of Ireland, Galway.
+A tailored taught MSc program is run annually by the National University of Ireland, Galway and University College Dublin.

 Details on the National Cancer Control Programme National Radiation Oncology Physics Residency Programme can be downloaded here.